Rudy Lai

 1 updates

-Ford launched a unique AI interactive marketing installation touring Europe, showcasing early experimental AI engagement.
+Ford launched a first-of-its-kind AI interactive letter installation touring Europe, showcasing early public engagement with AI technologies.